ahtsham58/ahtsham58.github.io/_pages/about.md

 </div>
 ### News

-- July 2023: I will be contibuting as an SV in ACM RecSys '23, Singapore
+- July 2023: I will be serving as an SV in ACM RecSys '23, Singapore

 - April 2023: I will be participating in CHI '23, co-organizing GPS sessions, Hamberg, Germany